-Small business owners face endless challenges while starting out and often don’t have enough resources to implement the best technologies, such as with payment processing systems.
-As your business grows over time, you shift to better payment options, such as cards and electronic payment methods.
+Small business owners face endless challenges when starting out and often lack enough resources to implement the best technologies, such as payment processing systems.
+As your business grows, you shift to better payment options like cards and electronic payment methods.

-However, it’s time that you consider newer and more flexible payment methods apart from the usual checks, cash, and credit and debit cards.
+However, it’s time to consider newer and more flexible payment methods in addition to the usual checks, cash, and credit and debit cards.
 For instance, setting up automated and direct payment methods like ACH payments can significantly boost your company’s growth.

-ACH payments are especially beneficial if you offer recurring transaction methods and monthly subscription plans, both of which are quickly trending retail strategies.
-These payment modes give you a competitive edge over your rivals, since you can offer something different from the usual cash, card, and check transactions.
+ACH payment processing is especially beneficial if you offer recurring transaction methods and monthly subscription plans, which are quickly trending retail strategies.
+These payment modes give you a competitive edge over your rivals since you can offer something different from the usual cash, card, and check transactions.

-An ACH (Automated Clearing House) payment is a method of accepting payments by transferring the funds directly from one bank to another, meaning you don’t have to pay interchange fees through any card networks like MasterCard and Visa.
-If you use direct deposit transaction modes to pay your employees, you are already using an ACH payment system.
+An ACH (Automated Clearing House) payment processing accepts payments by transferring the funds directly from one bank to another.
+You don’t have to pay interchange fees through any card network like MasterCard or Visa.
+You already use an ACH payment system if you use direct deposit transaction modes to pay your employees.

-ACH Payment Processing enables your small business to process transactions faster and more securely, without using any cards, cash, checks, or wire transfers.
-The ACH payments method is used for making one-time payments, which ensures a higher level of security and safety.
-ACH payments are more commonly used for making recurring transactions.
+ACH Payment Processing enables small businesses to process transactions faster and more securely without using cards, cash, checks, or wire transfers.
+The ACH payment method is used to make one-time payments, which ensures higher security and safety.
+ACH payments are more commonly used for recurring transactions.

-Since the money moves automatically without writing any paper checks or initiating card payments, ACH transfers have made life easier and faster.
-However, to pay using ACH, customers need to authorize their billing merchant to draw the required funds from their accounts.
+Since the money moves automatically without writing paper checks or initiating card payments, ACH transfers have made life easier and faster.
+However, customers must authorize their billing merchant to pay using ACH to draw the required funds from their accounts.

-It means that customers need to provide their bank account details and routing numbers for their checking account, and then sign an agreement with the biller to give their authorization.
-Generally, ACH payments are established using either online or paper forms, but the process might also happen over the phone, especially since the pandemic outbreak.
+Customers must provide their bank account details and routing numbers for their checking account and then sign an agreement with the biller to give their authorization.
+Generally, ACH payments are established using either online or paper forms, but the process might also happen over the phone, especially since the pandemic.

 Common Uses of ACH Payments